aliKarim2/cyclone/README.md

-# cyclone
+# Cyclone Arcade Game
-Arduino-based cyclone arcade game where the player times their click for points.
+"Cyclone" is a popular arcade game where a player must click a button at the correct time to earn the maximum amount of points.
+ ## What you will find in this Repository:
+ - lines of code (.ino)
+-  A user-friendly wiring schematic
+-  A required components list